aravind-sadharani/chandraveena/src/blog/raga-alapana/index.md

 ## Background

 In an [earlier post](/blog/what-is-classical/), we posed the question: "What is Classical about Indian Classical music?"
 We discussed how the intertwined evolution of *Lakshya* (presentation) and *Lakshana* (grammar) have lent Indian Classical Music its distinctive identity.

 We also delved into [*Lakshanas*](/blog/grammar-of-music/) which define the grammar of Indian Classical music.
-We looked at the impact of adopting the concept of *Adhara Shadaj* (singing to a fixed fundamental tonic), how this turned *Jatis* from the pre-Adhara Shadaj era into *Ragas* of the present era, and also on several aspects of *Lakshanas* including types of *Swaras*, timing and usage of *Swaras* and formation of musical phrases and scales.
+We looked at the impact of *Adhara Shadaj* (singing to a fixed fundamental tonic) and how it turned *Jatis* from the pre-Adhara Shadaj era into *Ragas* of the present era.
+We also looked at several aspects of *Lakshanas* including types of *Swaras*, timing and usage of *Swaras* and formation of musical phrases and scales.
 Now, let us look at Raga Alapana.

 A typical performance of Indian Classical music has two parts: